 Is horse betting legal in Maryland?

 Yes.
 There are three avenues by which you can place a wager on the outcome of horse races in the state.
 These options include placing bets at Maryland’s horse racing venues, wagering at off-track betting locations, or online at one of Maryland’s horse betting sites.
+It’s important to note you cannot make pari-mutuel horse racing bets on the regular sports betting apps, which launched in November 2022 statewide.

 How to bet on horses in Maryland